Connect with a SLUCare Provider via Phone, Tablet or Computer, Instead of an Office Visit

 We recommend downloading the app at least one day before your virtual visit.

-- Please be in a private location that is quiet and free from distraction for your visit.
+- First, choose a private location that is quiet and free from distraction.

 - At the beginning of your appointment, your provider may ask for an alternate contact number to reach you, in case you have trouble getting started or if you get disconnected during your appointment.